seia-soto/clubhouse-api/README.md

 ## Bypassing SSL Pinning

-To inspect SSL Pinning, there are ways to bypass it easily.
+To inspect HTTP packet, there are ways to bypass it easily.

 ### ssl-kill-switch